Skip to main content

 No State-Level Bond Requirement

 Texas takes a decentralized approach to contractor regulation.
 With over 280,000 active contractors across the state, bonding requirements vary city by city.
+The Texas Department of Licensing and Regulation (TDLR) oversees specialty trades but does not require bonds -- only insurance.
 Whether you need a Houston right-of-way bond or a Dallas contractor registration bond, we issue municipal bonds for every Texas jurisdiction.
-Texas businesses that also need a Texas auto dealer bond can bundle both for convenience.
+Businesses that also hold a Texas auto dealer bond can manage all bonds in one place.

 From $100/year